Has my work been cited in Policy?

 Reading the results

-1. You can use the ‘Explore’ drop down menu to see the Policy Documents citing this paper
+1. You can use the ‘Explore’ drop-down menu to see the Policy Documents citing this paper.

 2. This shows that 34 Policy Documents have cited this paper.
 Please note the number of citations here only refers to policy citations.
-It has no relation to citations in Scopus or Web of Science.
+It has no relation to academic citations in Scopus or Web of Science.

 3. Users have a default set of ‘Key Sources’ highlighted as key to their field or location, and this shows that this article has been cited in 8 Policy documents by these key sources.
+You can update your Key Sources using the “Explore the data” menu at the top of the webpage.

 Searching for a list of articles

-2. Shows you that the results are Policy Documents ‘Citing the given DOIs’
+2. Shows you that the results are Policy Documents ‘Citing the given DOIs.’

 4. To get a summary or overview of the policy documents citing the DOIs, you can click ‘See Report’ for information on countries producing the policy, institutions cited, funders of cited research and other information.
-Here is an example; Example Summary Report.
+Here is an Example Summary Report.

 5. Shows you the number of Policy Documents which have cited the scholarly articles in our list.
 In this case, 157 policy documents have cited one of the 17 scholarly articles we searched for.